-"No wonder Omah Lay Dey in pains": Soso stuns many with Valentine's day pics
+"No wonder Omah Lay dey in pains": Soso stuns many with Valentine's Day pics

 Netizens react to Soso’s pictures

-Many of Soso’s fans reacted differently to her Valentine’s day pictures as many gushed about her beauty.
+Many of Soso’s fans reacted differently to her Valentine’s day pictures as some gushed about her beauty.

 Legit.ng captured some of the reactions; see them below: